displaylink-rpm/displaylink-rpm/README.md

 Development Builds
 ==================

-Generally we want to track the current stable release of the [evid][evid] library.
-However Fedora kernels are often much newer than those officially supported by that release and it is not uncommon for a new kernel to completely break the build.
+Generally we want to track the current stable release of the evid library.
+However, Fedora kernels are often much newer than those officially supported by that release and it is not uncommon for a new kernel to completely break the build.
 This can leave you in a situation where you cant upgrade your kernel without sacrificing your displaylink devices.
 This is not great if the new kernel has important security or performance fixes.

 Fortunately the evdi developers are usually pretty quick to make the appropriate fixes on their `devel` branch.
 You can build a verison of the rpm